Quantile Random-Coefficient Regression with Interactive Fixed Effects: Heterogeneous Group-Level Policy Evaluation: Abstract

 \section{Abstract}

-We study the estimation of heterogeneous effects of group-level policies, using quantile regression with interactive fixed effects.
-Our approach can identify distributional policy effects, particularly effects on inequality, under a type of difference-in-differences assumption.
-The asymptotic properties and an inferential method for the heterogeneous policy effects estimators are established.
+We propose a quantile random-coefficient regression with interactive fixed effects to study the effects of group-level policies that are heterogeneous across individuals.
+Our approach is the first to use a latent factor structure to handle the unobservable heterogeneities in the random coefficient.
+The asymptotic properties and an inferential method for the policy estimators are established.
 The model is applied to evaluate the effect of the minimum wage policy on earnings between 1967 and 1980 in the United States.
-Our results suggest that the minimum wage policy has a significant negative impact on the between-inequality but little effect on the within-inequality.
+Our results suggest that the minimum wage policy has significant and persistent positive effects on black workers and female workers up to the median.
+Our results also indicate that the policy helps reduce income disparity up to the median between two groups: black, female workers versus white, male workers.
+However, the policy is shown to have little effect on narrowing the income gap between low- and high-income workers within the subpopulations.